nagasudhirpulla/taming_python/blog/skills/oauth_client_credentials_with_keycloak.md

 * The **expiry** of the access token can also be verified using the "exp" attribute of the access token JWT payload
 * Once all the validation on access token is completed, the resource server can authorize client application and send the desired response to client application

+### Validating the access token using token introspection endpoint
+*

 ## References
 - OAuth 2.0 Client credentials flow explained - https://auth0.com/docs/get-started/authentication-and-authorization-flow/client-credentials-flow